LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/beta-shortening-long-form-content.md

 ### Using the message-ready content

-With the content that you intend to use now message-ready, you can quickly copy and paste it into the **Summary** or **Detail** field within an article as desired.
+With the content that you intend to use now message-ready, you can quickly copy and paste it into the **Summary** and **Detail** field within an article as desired.
 Initially, the **Summary** and **Detail** fields are empty.
 This indicates that the message-ready content has not been applied yet.

 <img style="width:800px" src="img/ConvoBuilder/kb_cms_long_form2.png">